MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/beta0.rst

 Metamethods
 -----------

-The :literal:`beta0` object provides the following metamethods:
+The :var:`beta0` object provides the following metamethods:

 **__init**
-	 A *metamethod*	:literal:`()` returning \SLF after having processed the attributes with the special protect-and-update mechanism, where the order of the updates is undefined.
-It also creates new particle on-the-fly if the :literal:`mass` and the :literal:`charge` are defined, and then select it.
+	 A *metamethod*	:literal:`()` returning :literal:`self` after having processed the attributes with the special protect-and-update mechanism, where the order of the updates is undefined.
+It also creates new particle on-the-fly if the :var:`mass` and the :var:`charge` are defined, and then select it.